RyanFerretti/RecordProcessor/README.md

   * LastName, FirstName, Gender, FavoriteColor, DateOfBirth
 * The space-delimited file looks like this:
   * LastName FirstName Gender FavoriteColor DateOfBirth

+You can run the application via the command line by passing in 3 file paths to the files containing records along with a sort option:

 **Assumptions**
 * All record data contained in the files contains valid data.
 No fields are empty and dates are in the format M/D/YYYY.